It’s not just a case of the Mondays.

 Yet employee burnout is preventable, not inevitable, because burnout isn’t a personal failing; it’s a sign that an employee isn’t receiving adequate support.

-Managers who want to keep their teams healthy and productive need to understand what burnout is, how to spot it, and how to use one-on-one meetings to give their employees the support they need.
+So let’s talk about what burnout is, how to spot it, and how to use one-on-one meetings to give their employees the support they need.

 What Is Burnout?